C.J. Uzomah Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 - Note: Uzomah's stats vs. Steelers date back to 2016.

-- The Steelers have the NFL's 16th-ranked pass defense this season, surrendering 258.1 yards per game through the air.
+- The 258.1 passing yards the Steelers yield per game makes them the NFL's 16th-ranked pass defense this season.

-- At 1.5 passing TDs conceded per game, the Steelers defense is ranked 10th in the league.
+- With 15 passing TDs conceded this season, the Steelers defense is ranked 10th in the league.

 Recent Performances

-- In last week's matchup with the Raiders, Uzomah reeled in two passes for nine yards while being targeted three times.
+- Against the Raiders last week, Uzomah was targeted three times and picked up nine yards on two receptions.

-- Uzomah has 66 receiving yards on 10 catches (12 targets) over his last three games, averaging 22.0 yards per game.
+- Uzomah has 66 receiving yards on 10 catches (12 targets) in his last three games, averaging 22.0 yards per game.

 Uzomah's Cincinnati Teammates